 My first Gin Mare experience was in a tapas bar in Seville.
-I'd ordered a gin and tonic, these days Spain's obsessed-over national cocktail, and the bartender pointed at the long shelf and asked, "Which gin?"
+I'd ordered a gin and tonic, these days Spain's crave-worthy national cocktail, and the bartender pointed at the long shelf and asked, "Which gin?"

 At the end sat one bottle I'd never seen before, so in my best Bloomberg Spanish I eked out, "That one."

 What followed was the best G&T of my gin-drinking career: An immediate shock of rosemary and basil followed by a rich, olive-oily, almost savory sip with some very un-G&T heft that made every bubble's pop all the more refreshing.
 It felt like Champagne, not a highball.

 I filed my feelings away and spent a few more days eating ham.
 Then in the Madrid airport I spotted it again, a liter bottle for an alarming 45 Euros, but I didn't care, I had to have more.
 Which led to my second Gin Mare experience: ripping the bottle out of its packaging in the seat of an airport cab and knocking back a swig.
 It was even better than the gin and tonic, all garden herbs with a kick of juniper and even more olive twang.

 Many refined boozehounds never consider drinking their gin on the rocks or neat, let alone at room temperature, but I don't bring a bottle home to join my bar unless I can enjoy it solo—neat, on the rocks, or with soda.
 That's a problem for gin, which is principally made for mixing, but a new generation of the spirit has been changing that.
 More and more distilleries are making bottles designed to stand out on their own, no vermouth or tonic required.